ivogeorg/ce-learning-progression-003-screensavers-part3/learning-progression-with-la-schema.md

 #### 2. Apply
 [[toc](#table-of-contents)]

-1. `[<lernact-prac>]`Organize your `screensaver` namespace like the [`game.ts` library](https://github.com/microsoft/pxt-microbit/blob/master/libs/core/game.ts) library.
+1. `[<lernact-prac>]`Organize your `screensaver` namespace like the [`game.ts` library](https://github.com/microsoft/pxt-microbit/blob/master/libs/core/game.ts).
 Write the _main program_ at the very bottom, using the exported functions. _Do you have types outside the namespace?
 Do you need to export any classes?_
 2. `[<lernact-prac>]`For each global variable, function, and class method in the namespace `screensaver`, write a descriptive comment, on the side of the variables and on top for the functions/methods.
 Remember the _last repository commit_ of this process.

 #### 3. Present